simonmitchell-wolf/cai-utils/README.md

-# cai-utils
+# CAI Utils

-Useful functions and scripts for building bots with GCP.
+This repository contains a selection of useful functions, scripts, and notebooks for building CAI bots with GCP.